etaelith/yeoman/README.md

 # Etaelith Yeoman Generator

-Etaelith Yeoman Generator
-This is a Yeoman [Yeoman](http://yeoman.io/) generator that provides a set of sub-generators to facilitate the configuration and creation of JavaScript/TypeScript projects.
+This is a [Yeoman](http://yeoman.io/) generator that provides a set of sub-generators to facilitate the configuration and creation of JavaScript/TypeScript projects.

 ## Available Sub-generators: